Programme - day two 2025

 1.30pm

-STATE HIGHWAY MAINTENANCE IN THE IDM ERA: AN UPDATE
+STATE HIGHWAY MAINTENANCE IN THE IDM ERA: AN UPDATE AND EXTENDED Q&A

 Fourteen new maintenance contracts will be announced by year-end in the rollout of NZTA’s new Integrated Delivery Model (IDM) - the most significant change in road maintenance procurement since early last decade.
 Is the sector ready to meet ambitious targets for resealing, rehabilitation, and drainage maintenance?